I was watching a yoga practice and the teacher said the following – “Meet yourself at where you are!”

 Meaning to take note of where you’re at (what’s going on in your life, how you’re feeling, etc) and then give yourself permission to focus on what is important right now based on this.

-It seems to be referring to an awareness of where you are and if that is where you want to be.
-Are you doing what you love and are you living the life that meets your values?
-Or could it be that you are still searching and feeling rather lost?
+I understand that it refers to an awareness of “where you are and if that is where you want to be”.
+In other words, are you doing what you love and are you living the life that meets your dreams, beliefs and values?

-For starters I chose to work only 4 days per week because I have plenty of other things that I would like to do.
-Realistically I knew that working 5 days per week would zap me from most of my energy.
-Even with a four day work week, I don’t seem to have enough energy to add other activities.
+For starters I chose to work only 4 days per week because I have plenty of other things that I want to do.
+Before I accepted the job offer, I knew that working 5 days per week would zap me from most of my energy.
+Even with a four days per week, I don’t seem to have enough energy to do other things.
 Being over 60 may have something to do with it!

 What is the answer?

-I am certain that many people that have a job with set times experience similar problems.
+The reality is that I am no different from many people.
+I am certain that many people with set work times feel the same.
 Many motivational gurus tend to make us believe that all we need to do is ‘make time and commit’.
 Somehow that does not seem to work for me and possibly not for you either.

 To recap, I am able to take note of what I value and I am so lucky to be living in a country that I chose.
 I have the option to work from home and have been able ‘to set up office’ in five different countries so far.
 It means that I can travel, do house sits or move around while still doing my job and earning an income.

-Some of my favourite things to do are hands-on such as gardening, up-cycling furniture and in general being creative.
-When I engage in such activities, I tend to forget about time and am very much busy ‘in the moment’.
-This is the ‘place’ where I would like to be most of my time but I just have not entirely figured out how to make that my reality.
+Some of my favourite things to do are hands-on.
+I love gardening, up-cycling furniture, mosaics and in general being creative.
+When I do such things, I tend to forget about time and am totally ‘in the moment’.
+This is the ‘place’ where I would like to be most of my time but so far I have not figured out how to make that my reality.

 Not an easy one!
-But let me know if this rings a bell and intrigues you.
-I really would appreciate your thoughts!
+Feel free to let me know if this rings a bell and intrigues you.
+I am curious about your thoughts!

 Let’s have a look at role reversal.
 As some of you may know, we have made a recent move to the countryside.
 To be precise we have taken on the role of caretakers for an estate near the Pyrenees.
 It came our way and it shows how life can take an unexpected and sudden turn.